ambatimaya-hue/pm25-breast-cancer-analysis/README.md

 r = -0.3959 with a p-value of 0.007796.

 Mammography rates decreased as air pollution increased, while breast cancer incidence also decreased as mammography rates decreased.
 This provides one possible explanation for why breast cancer incidence decreased as air pollution increased in the primary analysis.
 However, this exploratory analysis does not establish that differences in screening caused the observed relationship.
+This is separate from the primary R Markdown analysis.
+Instead, it is provided as a supplementary Excel analysis.

 Limitations